0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 The choice is yours to live with it
 ```

 Coming off the confession, the protagonist says one of the strongest hitting lines of the whole album.
 Even though the abuser decided to hurt him so badly, he retaliates by implying they will have to live with the guilt for the rest of their life.
-Like a mirror, the .
-Even if the pain is not equally distributed, the protagonist accepts that, in time he might get revenge against
+Like a psychological mirror, the abuser inflicting violence upon the victim will inevitably rebound as mental trauma.
+Even if the pain is not equally distributed, the protagonist accepts that, in time, life might take revenge on his abuser for him.
+The “choice” he offers is an acknowledgement that it was her fault as well, which contrasts the previous line of the song.

-- One of the strongest hitting lines when combined with the ending of the second part
-- Even though the abuser decided to do this, the narrator retaliates saying that they will have to live with the guilt for what they did one day
-- It is a desperate attempt to hope that they will get karamed back

 ```ad-quote
 title: **revisited** 2:1:24-25
 You'll find it down between your legs
 When I touch you there, you seem to flinch
 ```

 - The abuser touching them on their legs reminds them of what has happened before or after
 - The flinch is a physical response of that